 - 3. Feasibility and need-for-subsidy analysis The Bank evaluates the operational and financial feasibility of a project and the need for AHP subsidy, as required by Section 1291.23(b) of the Regulation, using the Feasibility Guidelines set forth in Attachment A to this Implementation Plan.
 The Feasibility Guidelines include a set of development cost and financing criteria and related benchmark ranges, designed to guide the Bank in assessing a project's developmental feasibility and need for subsidy.
 Another set of benchmarks analyzes a rental project's operational feasibility.
 The Bank takes into account such other limits and restrictions on project costs and financing terms as required by the Regulation, including those pertaining to Member-provided property and services, and those related to the rates, points, fees and other charges for all loans financing a project. - 4.
-Multiple applications for AHP subsidy- Members and Sponsors of incomplete projects with existing AHP awards, from FHLBank San Francisco, or another FHLBank, may submit new applications for these projects in a General Fund round on condition that the existing subsidies are canceled and any previously disbursed subsidies are repaid. - 5.
-Modifications for additional subsidy-As an alternative to withdrawing an existing award and reapplying in a General Fund round, Members and Sponsors may request additional subsidy using the Bank's modification process, subject to the availability of funds, Board approval, and certain other restrictions.
-(See paragraph G.2).
+Multiple applications for AHP subsidy - a.
+Members and Sponsors of incomplete projects with existing AHP awards, from FHLBank San Francisco, or another FHLBank, may submit new applications for these projects in a General Fund or Targeted Fund round on condition that the existing subsidies are canceled and any previously disbursed subsidies are repaid.